Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Abstract

 \section{Abstract}

-Recent Long Reasoning Models(LRMs) have demonstrated remarkable capabilities in handling complex reasoning tasks, but are hindered by excessive overthinking.
-To explore its essence, our empirical analysis reveals that LRMs are primarily limited to recognizing task properties (i.e., difficulty levels) like humans before solving the problem, leading to a one-size-fits-all reasoning process.
-Inspired by this, a pressing and natural question emerges: \textit{Can we bootstrap such ability to further alleviate the overthinking phenomenon in LRMs?} In this paper, we propose \textbf{T}hink-\textbf{H}ow-to-\textbf{T}hink (\textbf{TH2T}), a novel two-stage fine-tuning strategy that progressively inspires LRMs' difficulty cognition and redundancy cognition.
-First, we introduce difficulty-hypnosis in the prefixes of model outputs to intervene in the internal reasoning trajectory.
-Combined with a heterogeneous short and long reasoning dataset, the trained model enhances its sensitivity to task difficulty, enabling native, differentiated reasoning strategies across various tasks.
-Second, we further extend redundancy-hypnosis to the internal reasoning process, guiding the model to identify redundant structures within the reasoning steps and generate more concise reasoning outputs.
-Experiments on 7B/14B/32B models demonstrate that \textbf{TH2T} significantly reduces inference costs (more than 70\% on easy tasks and 40\% on hard tasks) while maintaining performance stability.
-The resulting outputs exhibit clear difficulty-aware capabilities and reduced redundancy (e.g., reflection).
+Recent Large Reasoning Models (LRMs) excel at complex reasoning tasks but often suffer from overthinking, generating overly long and redundant reasoning trajectories.
+To explore its essence, our empirical analysis reveals that LRMs are primarily limited to recognizing task properties (i.e., difficulty levels) like humans before solving the problem, leading to a one-size-fits-all reasoning strategy.
+This observation motivates a fundamental question: \textit{Can we explicitly bootstrap such ability to alleviate overthinking in LRMs?} To this end, we propose \textbf{T}hink-\textbf{H}ow-to-\textbf{T}hink (\textbf{TH2T}), a novel two-stage fine-tuning strategy that progressively inspires LRMs' difficulty cognition and redundancy cognition of LRMs.
+Specifically, we first inject \textbf{Difficulty Dypnosis} into output prefixes as cues for global, prospective reasoning strategy selection, stimulating the model's sharper sensitivity to task complexity and adaptive control of reasoning depth.
+Then, we incorporate \textbf{Redundancy Hypnosis} into in-progress reasoning steps, which serve as local, retrospective signals for behavior correction by identifying and eliminating superfluous reasoning detours.
+Experiments across 7B/14B/32B models demonstrate that \textbf{TH2T} significantly reduces inference costs by over 70\% on easy tasks and 40\% on complex ones without compromising performance.
+The resultant models exhibit a nascent ability for difficulty-aware reasoning, effectively mitigating behaviors like excessive reflection and looping, thereby paving the way for more cognitively efficient LRMs.